mrsuman2002/A_modular_Plugin-CodeChat/extensions/VSCode_Extension/contents.rst

 First, install `Visual Studio Code <https://code.visualstudio.com/>`_ then install the `CodeChat extension for Visual Studio code <https://marketplace.visualstudio.com/items?itemName=CodeChat.codechat>`_.
 Next:

 #.  `Install the CodeChat Server <../../CodeChat_Server/contents>`, which performs all the back-end work and is required for the extension to work.
 Optionally, install additional external renderers such as Pandoc, Doxygen, etc.
-#.  `Switch to a light theme <https://code.visualstudio.com/docs/getstarted/themes>`_ -- unfortunately, Visual Studio's dark theme isn't supported by the CodeChat system.
+#.
+(Recommended) `switch to a light theme <https://code.visualstudio.com/docs/getstarted/themes>`_, since the CodeChat system only provides a light theme.

 .. _use CodeChat: